Adults

 Flu vaccination

 The autumn and winter months signal the start of colder weather and an increase in the spread of viruses such as flu.
-To help combat the spread of flu those most at risk are now being offered their free flu vaccination.
+To help combat the spread of flu those most at risk will be offered the free flu vaccination.
 If you’re eligible, you need to know why it matters that you take up the offer.

 Flu is far more than just a bad cold.
 For those susceptible, it can increase the risk of developing serious lung and airway infections such as bronchitis and pneumonia or can make existing conditions worse.
 Flu spreads easily and can lead to hospitalisation – in some cases, even death.
 The flu virus is constantly evolving, which is why getting vaccinated each year is vital.